Nazrin: An Atomic Neural Proof Automation Tactic in Lean 4: Introduction

-In this paper, we introduce a novel MATP approach which addresses these drawbacks.
-We have five main contributions: \begin{enumerate} \item \textbf{Atomic Tactics}: We introduce a small set of simple tactics, which incrementally construct a proof expression in Lean.
-This provides a small finite action space for theorem proving agents, reducing the number of choices that have to be made at each step of proof search. \item \textbf{Transposing Atomization}: We present an algorithm that can translate a proof into a series of atomic tactics.
+\Comment{DD: Is it appropriate to mention RL here?
+If we're even using RL.} \item \textbf{Transposing Atomization}: We present an algorithm that can translate a proof term into a series of atomic tactics.
 This can be used to generate a large amount of training data from existing formalized mathematics.
-The generated data trains the system \textit{how to find proofs}, not how to present them. \item \textbf{ExprGraph}: We design a minimal graph-based representation of expressions in Lean that exploits the fundamental symmetries of mathematics.
-ExprGraphs contain a minimal amount of essential information that can be used to determine which tactic to dispatch on a goal. \item \textbf{Nazrin Prover}: We introduce \textbf{Nazrin}, short for \textbf{N}eural \textbf{A}tomi\textbf{z}e\textbf{r} for \textbf{In}habitation Problems, a low-resource graph neural network-based theorem proving agent which is trained using atomized data and outputs atomized tactics. \item \textbf{Evaluation}: We evaluate Nazrin on Lean's standard library and on a selection of challenging theorems, demonstrating that it provides unique capabilities compared to existing approaches for automating proofs in Lean. \end{enumerate}
+The generated data trains the system \textit{how to find proofs}, not how to present them.
+The method of atomization could in principle be implemented in any proof assistant. \item \textbf{ExprGraph}: We design a reduced graph-based representation of expressions in Lean that exploits the fundamental symmetries of mathematics, while preserving a necessary amount of information for search to proceed.
+We explicitly construct variable reference edges in the ExprGraph to mimic attention mechanisms present in language models. \item \textbf{Nazrin Prover}: We introduce \textbf{Nazrin}, short for \textbf{N}eural \textbf{A}tomi\textbf{z}e\textbf{r} for \textbf{In}habitation Problems, a low-resource graph neural network-based theorem proving agent which is trained, using atomized data and reinforcement learning, to output atomized tactics.
+Nazrin has similar aims to proof automation methods like Sledgehammer \cite{sledgehammer} (in Isabelle/HOL) and Aesop \cite{aesop} in Lean. \item \textbf{Evaluation}: We evaluate Nazrin on Lean's standard library and on its power to generalize on Mathlib.
+This mimics the use case of developing a new theory in Mathlib, which requires the prover agent to generalize on Mathlib itself. \end{enumerate}

 The remainder of the paper is organized as follows.
 We start with related work (\ref{sec:Related}) and background (\ref{sec:Background}).
 We then introduce our atomic tactics and atomization algorithm (\ref{sec:Methodology}).
 We next explain our graph-based representations of Lean expressions and how they are used as core building blocks for the Nazrin prover (\ref{sec:Graph}).
 Finally, we present our evaluation (\ref{sec:Evaluation}) and conclude (\ref{sec:Conclusion}).